 Regulations pertaining to requests can be found in Section 2 (2) of Guideline 402.0202.

 The German Railway Noise Mitigation Act imposes extensive inspection obligations on DB Netz AG, which are designed to ensure compliance with the Act and verification of this compliance.

 The verification of compliance with the Act will be carried out by means of a downstream inspection by sampling.
-On a weekly basis 5% of all freight train journeys from the previous week are randomly selected for a detailed inspection.
+On a monthly basis 5% of all freight train journeys from the previous month are randomly selected for a detailed inspection.

 The affected FOC will be informed, which trains were chosen and will be requested to deliver the train composition lists (wagon lists).
 The lists will be transmitted over a direct interface based on a REST web service.
 Alternatively, the lists can also be transmitted as Excel documents in accordance with the format template provided by DB Netz AG.
 Please send the list via E-Mail to: schienenlärmschutzgesetz@deutschebahn.com.
 Several trains can be combined in one Excel document.

 Both the technical description of the interface and the format template of the Excel document can be found under ‘Downloads’ on the right-hand side.